mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/data.md

 !!! attention

-    Currently data statistics requests are broken because the statistics result does not actually contain the retrieved data
+    Currently data statistics requests are broken because the statistics result does not actually expose the retrieved data

 ### ParameterValues properties

-Values retrieved by SQL Race are passed back in a `ParameterValues` instance:
+Values retrieved by SQL Race are passed back in a `ParameterValues` instance

 - `SampleCount`
     - Actual number of values returned from data request